 The decision is communicated to the foreigner immediately, in writing, by a direct communication of the IGI-DAI’s representatives or by post, to the last declared residence thereof.
 The decision communicated shall be accompanied by written information in Romanian language and in a language that the applicant understands or is reasonably supposed to understand, of the admission or rejection solution of his or her application and the conditions under which the decision can be challenged.
 The decision may also be communicated to the lawyer or representative of the NGO who legally represents the applicant, to the extent that the applicant has expressly stated this.

 Rejected subsequent applications may be appealed before the territorially competent Regional Court within 10 days of communication.Judicial review of rejected subsequent applications has no automatic suspensive effect.
 The foreigner may ask for permission to stay on the territory of Romania.
 The application for permission to remain on the territory of Romania is solved as a matter of urgency by the competent court, which shall pronounce a final decision, in the council chamber, with the parties being summoned.
 In this case the foreigner has the right to remain on the territory of Romania until the court has ruled on this request.The permission to remain on the territory of Romania shall be granted until the moment of the court’s pronouncement on the appeal.

 Under Article 94(1) of the Asylum Act the court assesses the appeal without hearing the foreigner, within 30 days, and delivers a reasoned decision, by which it either (a) rejects the complaint, or (b) admits the complaint, granting access to a new asylum procedure and ordering IGI-DAI to examine the application in the regular procedure.
 The decision of the court is irrevocable.

-Giurgiu: the director of the regional centre stated that only seven subsequent applications were made in 2021, of which four were rejected and three admitted.
+Giurgiu: the director of the regional centre stated that only five subsequent applications were made in 2022 and all were rejected.